 2. Eliminates Repetitive Tasks and Improves Team Productivity

-For busy marketing teams, one benefit of marketing automation is its ability to eliminate those mind-numbing repetitive tasks and frees up valuable time and headspace to focus on the creative, strategic work that really moves the needle.
+For busy marketing teams, one benefit of marketing automation is its ability to eliminate those mind-numbing repetitive tasks and free up valuable time and headspace to focus on the creative, strategic work that really moves the needle.

 Think about all those tedious to-dos that eat up your day—sending the same nurture emails over and over, manually scoring leads, and spinning up individual campaigns for every customer segment.
-With a solid marketing automation platform, you can say bye-bye to that soulless busy work and automate the automatable.
+With a solid marketing workflow platform, you can say bye-bye to that soulless busy work and automate the automatable.

 Once your campaigns are built out and sequences mapped, those lead nurturing emails get triggered and sent automatically based on customer behaviors and lifecycle stages.
 Scoring gets handled behind the scenes using criteria you define.
 And you can effortlessly spin up automated campaigns for all your audience segments with just a few clicks.
 That's more time in your day to dream up innovative campaigns, craft awesome content, and develop data-driven strategies.